josh-t/lsys/README.md

 [article on wikipedia](https://en.wikipedia.org/wiki/L-system).

 I've been wanting to do this for a while and it was a fun little exercise.
 If I have time I'll come back and clean it up.
+Some of the classes (Axiom and Rule for sure) seem a little overkill, but the API is explicit so that's ok I think.

 Because this was written for fun, I make no promises that this is an accurate or complete representaiton of what is in the Wikipedia article.
 The results